The Dark Side of Social Media Algorithms | How They Control What You See

 ⭐ Addiction by Design: The Psychology Behind the Feed.

-- Infinite scrolling- you can scroll forever with no stopping point, it keeps thinking "maybe the next post will be even better".
+- Infinite scrolling—you can scroll forever with no stopping point; it keeps thinking, "Maybe the next post will be even better."

 - This addiction leads to:

-- Reduce attention spam
+- Reduce attention span.

 - Difficulty in focusing